chriswang2006/tigase-oauth/README.md

 tigase-oauth
 ============

-OAuth provider for Tigase XMPP server
+OAuth authentication component for Tigase XMPP server.

+This component expects that early stages of OAuth negotiations are performed by client code.
+It performs only final authentication using AuthToken received from OAuth provider.